Andy Chambers: Career

-Chambers is best known for his work for Games Workshop, where he worked from March 1990 to March 2004.
+Chambers worked for Games Workshop from March 1990 to March 2004.
 He worked extensively on various Warhammer 40,000 rulebooks and sourcebooks, and also authored multiple fiction novels set in the same universe.
 Chambers was the lead designer on a number of Warhammer 40,000 spin-off games, such as Necromunda (1995) and Battlefleet Gothic (1999), produced by Specialist Games.
 These games were released at a time of major growth for Games Workshop and "were designed with expansions and more miniatures sales in mind".

 In 2003, Chambers joined Mongoose Publishing as the lead designer of the company's development team for the Starship Troopers tabletop miniatures game.
 Starship Troopers won "Best New Game" in the 2005 Origins Awards.

 Chambers was the Lead Story Writer for Blizzard Entertainment, for StarCraft II: Wings of Liberty.
 According to Megan Farokhmanesh, "much of the groundwork on Wings of Liberty was done, but it was Andy Chambers who finished the title".

 Between 2005 and 2018, Chambers wrote several books and novellas set in Warhammer 40,000 and the majority were about the Dark Eldar.
 Antony Jones, for SFBook in his review of Path of the Renegade (Dark Eldar Book 1), wrote "I loved how the author manages to elevate the Dark Eldar above that of humanity by describing games played with human captives as they watch them around a human size maze, the humans think they are really escaping but in reality being directed at every turn and watched over by their Eldar masters - very much like mice overlooked by people in white coats. [...]
 There aren't many novels that focus purely on the evil and even fewer that manage to pull it of effectively but Chambers does an excellent job here, it's one of the best examples I've read".

 On 14 May 2012 Dust Warfare, written by Andy Chambers, was released by Fantasy Flight Games.
 In June 2013, Fantasy Flight Games announced that New Zealand-based Battlefront Miniatures would take over distribution of both Dust Warfare and Dust Tactics.